emoreno911/Nesee/README.md

 <img src="https://github.com/emoreno911/Nesee/blob/main/public/screen/editor.png?raw=true" alt="image" />

-With the editor you will be able to generate a new image for your bundles using the images of the children for the composition, you also have available the options to rotate, move or change the size of the elements within the composition as well as the reorganization of these as layers .
+With the editor you will be able to generate a new image for your bundles using the images of the children for the composition, you also have available the options to rotate, move or change the size of the elements within the composition as well as the reorganization of these as layers.

+**Important**: Only the NFTs with the `type` attribute set to `root` are the ones who can be composed with its children images

 <img src="https://github.com/emoreno911/Nesee/blob/main/public/screen/customizer.png?raw=true" alt="image" />